 - Change one thing, buy Kiwi made over imported goods, then next week add another.

 - Eat seasonally and try new things.

 - No matter where you live there will be exceptions, things you don’t want to live without.
 In this case, make the most sustainable choice possible for your situation.
-Things to consider are: the packaging your food comes with – is it biodegradable or recyclable?.
-Most people don’t want to give up coffee or chocolate so Is it sustainably grown or a Fair Trade product?
+Things to consider are the packaging your food comes with – is it biodegradable or recyclable?

-- Create a potted Vegetable garden, arrange a few pots on the doorstep, your balcony or even your windowsill.
+- Create a potted vegetable garden, it could be a few pots on the doorstep, your balcony or even your windowsill.
 Local nurseries grow beautiful crops in pots.

 - Like fresh herbs?
 It is often cheaper to go to the garden centre and buy a plant, rather than a bunch from the grocer.
 Plant it in the garden or a larger pot for more fresh herbs or give away to someone else who’ll use it.